 There are a few reasons this doesn't work well at the R&D stage.
 First, we're typically working with relatively small datasets.
 A battery development team might have rate capability data at a handful of C-rates, a few temperatures, and maybe some cycle life data.
 That's not enough to train a general-purpose ML model that can extrapolate reliably to new conditions.

-Second, individual datasets can't easily be combined or cross-examined with a single ML model.
-The data from a half-cell test, a rate capability test, and an EIS measurement each tell you something different about the cell, and a physics-based model provides the framework for synthesizing these different data sources into a coherent picture.
-A purely data-driven model would need to learn this structure from scratch, which requires far more data than is typically available.
+Second, individual datasets can't easily be combined under a single ML model.
+A half-cell test, a rate capability test, and an EIS measurement each tell you something different about the cell.
+A physics-based model provides the framework for stitching those sources into a coherent picture.
+A purely data-driven model would need to learn that structure from scratch.
+Doing so requires far more data than is typically available.

 Third, we do know some physics.
 Conservation of mass tells us that all of the lithium in the battery has to go somewhere: mostly shuttling back and forth between the electrodes, but sometimes going into side reactions like SEI growth or lithium plating.
 These constraints are extremely powerful and shouldn't be thrown away.